+To adjust the seat position:

-To adjust the seat position, lift the lever below the seat cushion and slide the seat forward or backward.
+Remove objects on the floor in front of or on the second row seat, or in the seat tracks on the floor.
+Lift the lever below the seat cushion and slide the seat forward or backward.